Calgary International Airport: Runways

 The longest runway in Canada at the time of its 2014 opening, Runway 17L/35R was built to reduce congestion and better accommodate larger, heavier aircraft: the weight of such aircraft, combined with the low air density resulting from the airport's high elevation and temperatures during the summer, means that a longer runway is necessary for take-off.
-Runway 17L/35R is also layered with concrete, a material more durable than the asphalt that composes the airport's other three runways.
+Runway 17L/35R is also layered with concrete, a material more durable than the asphalt that composes the airport's other runways.

 Cargo area

 The airport has allotted an extensive amount of area for cargo operations, including over 3000000 sqft of warehouse space.
 Freight airlines such as Cargolux make regular trips to Europe, Asia, and other destinations.
 In 2017, the Calgary airport handled a total of 147,000 tonnes (144,678 tons) of cargo.

 In 2011, Calgary International Airport received the Air Cargo World Award of Excellence for airports between 100,000 and 199,999 cargo tonnage, having the highest score for Canadian airports, and second highest for North-American airports.